mauro-andre/CuboMX/README.md

 -   **Magic Variables:** Inside an `mx-on` expression, you have access to:
     -   `$el`: The DOM element the listener is attached to.
     -   `$event`: The DOM `Event` object.
-    -   `$item`: If the element is an `mx-item` within an `mx-array`, `$item` holds the corresponding data item (primitive or object) for that element.
-This is incredibly useful for handling clicks on lists.
+    -   `$item`: If the element has an `mx-item` or `mx-attrs` directive, `$item` holds the corresponding reactive object for that element.
+This is incredibly useful for handling events on lists or specific components.

     **Example with `$item`:**
     ```html